IgniteUI/igniteui-docfx/en/components/mask.md

 ```

 #### Apply additional formatting on focus and blur
 In addition to the default mask behavior, the user can implement his own custom pipes and take advantage of the `focusedValuePipe` and `displayValuePipe` input properties, to transform the value to a desired output when the input gets or loses focus.
 This will not affect the underlying model value.
-Let's demonstarte how this can be achieved!
+Let's demonstrate how this can be achieved!

 Implement two pipes that will append/remove a '%' sign at the end of the displayed value:
 ```typescript